mustafacansevinc/highly-available-elasticsearch/README.md

 * 📊 Visualize data,
 * ☁️ Check out new technologies...

-Also I assure
+Also, I assure
 * ♻️ Maintainable code,
 * 🗃️ Documentation of failures and successes,
-* 🗣️ Attention to feedbacks.
+* 🗣️ Attention to feedback.

 I am taking a course right now *to be AWS-Certified* and enhance my toolkit with AWS services.